 All of the interaction between Photons and the astronomy software happens through standard interface called ASCOM.
 The drivers needed for this are the hardest part of the project.
 The ASCOM driver presents a standard interface to connect this software to the Photons.
 This will either read data (ie.“is it raining?”) or take action (ie. “close up the observatory,” “shutdown equipment” or “park everything to predetermined positions”).

-Dome control (Work in Progress):
+Dome control (Work in progress):

-If I want, it can also send me a notification on my phone, saying, “Hey something went wrong.”
+It can also send me a notification on my phone, saying, “Hey something went wrong.”
 Because the photon has an IFTTT integration, I can monitor for variables that I publish.
 Some of the code can be found at https://github.com/manojkoushik/